DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFOverview/description.md

 The [DataGrid](/Documentation/ApiReference/UI_Components/dxDataGrid/) allows you to export its contents to a PDF document.
 To enable PDF export operations, you must import the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> library.

 Call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method that belongs to the [pdfExporter](/Documentation/ApiReference/Common/Utils/pdfExporter/) module to export DataGrid content to a PDF document.
-You need to specify two required properties:
+Specify at least two required properties:

 - [jsPDFDocument](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#jsPDFDocument)
 Specifies the **jsPDF** instance.